 Just trigger an infrared electronic gun and there goes one invisible bullet hitting the bull’s eye, if timed properly.
-The circuit is very simple, inexpensive and easy to construct.
+This shooting game circuit is very simple, inexpensive and easy to construct.
 The game offers hours of fun and excitement.

 The target screen consists of a number of LEDs moving rapidly in a circular fashion.
 All the LEDs are red except one—the real target located in centre of the screen which is green.
 When a shot is fired by triggering the gun, all LEDs go off except one.
 If it happens to be the target (green LED) then you have made a hit which is indicated by lighting up of another green LED accompanied by a pleasing musical tone.
 After a short delay the game restarts automatically.